kylewm/woodwind/README.md

 Installation
 ----------

 How to run your own instance of Woodwind.
-The default configuration uses SQLite, so no database setup is necessary.
+You'll first need to make sure you have *Postgres* and *Redis* installed and running.

 ```bash
 git clone https://github.com/kylewm/woodwind.git